Robert Cornelius: Later work

-Cornelius operated two of the earliest photographic studios in the United States between 1841 and 1843.
-His studio achieved improved photographic quality through the implementation of reflectors to direct additional light onto the portrait subject and blue glass filters.
-These changes along with improved photographic plates allowed portrait subject to only have to remain still for about one minute.
-His studio became popular with wealthy patrons and many of his portraits of famous people still exist.
-As the popularity of photography grew and more photographers opened studios, Cornelius either lost interest or realized that he could make more money at the family gas and lighting company.

 He managed Cornelius & Co. (later known as Cornelius & Baker) and had great success with his invention of the "solar lamp".
 At the time, whale-oil was used in lamps but had become very expensive.
 Cornelius revised a British lamp design which forced additional air into the burner and allowed for the burning of lard rather than whale oil.
 He applied for and received a U.S. patent for the "solar lamp" in 1843.
 The lamp proved extremely popular and was sold in the U.S. and Europe.
 Two large factories in Philadelphia manufactured the lamp.
 Cornelius also received patents for lighting gaslights with electric sparks.
 The Cornelius lamp company also created the first kerosene lamp, however cheaper and more efficient versions dominated the market.
 While Cornelius was still a wealthy man, his once dominant lamp company was overtaken by other companies.

 Personal life

 Cornelius married Harriet Comly (sometimes spelled "Comely") in 1832.
 They had eight children: three sons and five daughters.

 Cornelius retired from his family's business in 1877.
 In his later years, he lived at his country home in Frankford, Philadelphia.
 Cornelius was also an elder at the Presbyterian Church, where he was a member for fifty years.

 He died at his Frankford home on August 10, 1893 and was interred at Laurel Hill Cemetery.